Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

 end;

-Function for reading the media register (pictures and equations).
+A function for reading the registry of media materials (pictures and equations).

 function read_rels_file( input_string )